svenssonjoel/lispBM/README.md

 1. fix problem 1 (below) in one of the many ways possible.

 ## Problems
-1. Stack overflows, due to nature of the evaluator.
+1. Stack overflows when doing deep recursion, due to nature of the evaluator.
 No deep recursion supported.

 ## Compile for Zynq instructions